bensi94/Late-term-Assignment/docs/DevelopmentManual.md

 ## Committing and pushing changes ##

-1. any new feature in the project you should always create a new branch.
+1. When adding any new feature in the project you should always create a new branch.
 * `git checkout -b [name of the branch]`

+2. To push the changes you made to git then enter:
 * `git add .`
 * `git commit -m [descripted the changes you did]`
 * `git push [remote] [branch]`
-2. after that you go to the github repository make a pull request for the changes you did.
+2. After that you go to the [github](https://github.com/The-Lannisters/Late-term-Assignment) repository and make a pull request for the changes you did.